 - File an Economic Substance Return to the Authority.

 Keep in mind, the notification and the reporting are two key compliance duties for any relevant entity according to the Cayman Economic Substance guidance.
-And these must be done on an annual basis.

 4.1.
 ES Notification